Key Takeaways

 What makes Connor’s Pest Pros the best choice for wildlife dropping identification and cleanup?

-Connor’s Pest Pros brings specialized expertise in health hazard assessment that separates safe cleanup from dangerous mishandling.
+Connor’s Pest Pros brings specialized expertise in health hazard assessment, so cleanup is done safely and humanely.

 We understand that raccoon roundworm requires completely different EPA-approved protocols than possum bacteria, and standard cleaning or misidentified approaches cannot address these risks.